-The ‘corporate’ in CSR makes it sound like it only applies to ‘big business’, but often we find that SMEs are doing as much to enhance their communities and respect their environments as multinational corporations (MNCs) and Large indigenous companies (LICs).
+The ‘corporate’ in CSR makes it sound like it only applies to ‘big business’.
+But often we find that SMEs are doing as much to enhance their communities.
+Similarly to respect their environments as multinational corporations (MNCs) and Large indigenous companies (LICs).

 So many SMEs are already engaging in corporate social responsibility (CSR), but just aren’t calling it that.

-If your business donates to charity, supports a local team or club, offers employees volunteering time, is adopting environmentally-friendly measures or organises fundraising for charity then you’re already doing ‘CSR’!
+If your business donates to charity, supports a local team or club, offers employees volunteering time, is adopting environmentally-friendly measures or organises fundraising for charity then you’re already doing ‘CSR’ in Ireland!

 If not, don’t panic, it’s not too late to get involved in responsible or sustainable business practices.
-For the last decade, many businesses were so focused on survival that they are only now considering how they might be able to do more in their communities and think beyond the immediate.
+For the last decade, many businesses were so focused on survival.
+So much so, that only now they are considering how they might be able to do more in their communities.
+In other words, to think beyond the immediate.

-For us as a business organisation, raising awareness about CSR among SMEs is vital.
-They are the overwhelming majority of businesses at over 99% and the state’s biggest employers with 70% of employees in Ireland working for an SME.
+For us as a business organisation, raising awareness about CSR in Ireland among SMEs is vital.
+They are the overwhelming majority of businesses at over 99%.
+In fact the state’s biggest employers with 70% of employees in Ireland working for an SME.

-This year, in Chambers Ireland’s 2018 Corporate Social Responsibility Awards an SME, Earth’s Edge beat off stiff competition and won the ‘Excellence in Volunteering’ category against large indigenous companies.
-This was a first in our awards and was a real achievement by this small Irish company, who proved that size doesn’t matter when it comes to responsible business practices.
+In Chambers Ireland’s 2018 Corporate Social Responsibility Awards an SME, Earth’s Edge beat off stiff competition.
+They won the ‘Excellence in Volunteering’ category against large indigenous companies.
+This was a first in our awards and was a real achievement by this small Irish company.
+This proved that size doesn’t matter when it comes to responsible business practices.

 1. Look at what you are already doing

-Don’t assume that because you don’t have a programme in place or a dedicated CSR manager that you are not doing anything.
-Think about the environmental measures you are taking, whether or not you have supported staff in charity work or fundraising, whether or not you take on student placements
+Don’t assume that because you don’t have a programme in place that you are not doing anything.
+Think about the environmental measures you are taking.
+Or consider whether or not you have supported staff in charity work or fundraising.
+Finally consider whether or not you take on student placements

-2. Take a look at the five pillars of CSR and think about where your business can make changes
+2. Take a look at the five pillars of CSR in Ireland and think about where your business can make changes

 The five pillars are: Environment, Community, Workplace, Marketplace and Communications.
 You don’t have to tackle them all at once, but the headings are a great way of mapping where you stand and setting out areas that you might not have thought about before.
 There may be some areas that really align with your core business and these are a great place to start.
 Also, there is a wealth of detailed information online about policies businesses can implement under each of these headings.